nventurino/athena/BackEnd/README.md

 * **URL Params**

-`'s3location': ''`
+`'transcriptLocation': ''`

- (This is bad design, probably should not be a URL param but making life easy for now.)
+ (This is bad design, these params should not be URL params but making life easy for build weekend)

 * **Success Response:**